 The abutment forms an ‘end screen’ wall that extends the full width of the road formation.
 Soil pressure on the end screen can be determined by limit equilibrium methods; soil-structure interaction only needs to be considered if the bank pad is supported on piles (and the piles are fully embedded in the soil).
 The allowance for movements between structure and pavement at road level are not significantly modified by any axial compressive strain in the deck.
 The image (above right) shows provisions for drainage behind the end screen wall and an asphaltic plug joint in the pavement.
 (Similar details are required behind the framed abutment configuration described earlier).

-According to the Design Manual for Roads and Bridges BD 70/03 (clause 6.1), for bridges up to 18m overall length, bank pads can be used on top of a reinforced earth wall.
-However, no guidance on such a configuration is given in PD 6694-1.
+According to the Design Manual for Roads and Bridges BD 70/03 (clause 6.1), for bridges up to 18m overall length, bank pads could be used on top of a reinforced earth wall.
+However, that standard has now been withdrawn and no guidance on such a configuration is given in PD 6694-1.

 Bank pad abutments can also be supported on piles that are fully embedded in the soil, in which case soil-structure interaction will need to be considered.
 However, in practice, for this configuration designers have normally chosen to place the piles in sleeves (see later discussion).